threedworld-mit/tdw/Documentation/python/replicant/replicant_dynamic.md

 - `got_images` If True, we got images from the output data.

 - `body_parts` Transform data for each body part.
 Key = Body part ID.
 Value = [`Transform`](../object_data/transform.md).

+- `collisions` Collision data per body part.
+Key = Body part ID.
+Value = A list of object IDs that the body part collided with.

+- `output_data_status` This is meant for internal use only.
+For certain actions, the build will update the Replicant's `ActionStatus`. *Do not use this field to check the Replicant's status.* Always check `replicant.action.status` instead.

 ***